The Art of Edible Flowers: How to Cook (and Decorate) with Blooms

 By Aarush Rangel

 Edible flowers have been used in culinary traditions for centuries, from ancient Roman feasts to traditional Chinese herbal recipes.
 Today, delicate blooms are making a comeback, not just as garnishes but as flavorful, aromatic, and visually stunning additions to meals, desserts, and drinks.
-Cooking with flowers adds a natural elegance to your dishes while surprising the palate with subtle floral notes, herbaceous accents, and vibrant color.
-Whether you’re dressing up a cake, infusing a cocktail, or sprinkling petals over a salad, edible flowers offer a unique way to enhance both presentation and taste.
-With a little knowledge and creativity, you can bring the beauty of your garden straight to your plate.
+Whether you’re dressing up a cake, infusing a cocktail, or sprinkling petals over a salad, understand how edible flowers offer a unique way to enhance both presentation and taste.

 Choosing the Right Flowers